pourmalek/covir2/20210723/README.md

 DELP 20210723, **_IHME 20210723_**, IMPE 20210709, LANL 20210718, SRIV 20210723

+<br/><br/>

-### IHME estimates for Iran in update 20210723 and in update 20210715 are identical , with  numerical value difference of zero.
+### IHME estimates for Iran in update 20210723 and in update 20210715 are identical, with numerical value difference of zero.

 <br/><br/>